MarijaAvramovic/landing-page/README.md

 I published my project in order to upload solution to odin landing-page project.

-*I had to revise flex property multiple times.
+*I had to revise flex property multiple times. flex 1, flex wrap check if responsive

+so far it took me 2 hr for all of this.